plomgrading/plom/scanAndGroup/readme.md

  * Note - the only exception to this is the ID pages group which is saved as tXidg.png and stored in readyForGrading/idgroup
  * Note - the data about which pages have been grouped for each test is saved in the ../resources directory as "examsGrouped.json" - a list of image files for each test.

 * extract_qr_and_orient - a small wrapper around zbarimg.
-It copies the image to a temp directory and then splits it into top and bottom halves (using imagemagick's "convert --crop command").
-It extracts qr codes from the halves using zbarimg.
-The top half should only have 1 code while the bottom should have 2.
-If upsidedown then it uses mogrify (from imagemagick) to flip it.
+It copies the image to a temp directory and then splits it (vertically) into five pieces (using imagemagick's "convert --crop command").
+The middle 60% is ignored (partially to speed things up) and a slight blur filter is applied to the top and bottom pieces.
+The qr codes and then extracted from the top and bottom pieces using zbarimg (we configure zbarimg to only look for qr codes in order to speed things up a bit).
+The top piece should only have 1 code while the bottom should have 2.
+If up-side-down then it uses mogrify (from imagemagick) to flip it.
 The qr codes in image blah are written in blah.qr

 * cleanAll = a script to clean out all the user generated data.
 This is here for hacking purposes.